-Censor Board clears 'Shamitabh' with U/A certificate after chopping a few scenes and many cuss words
+New Censor Board clears 'Shamitabh' after cutting out cuss words

 The newly constituted Central Board of Film Certification (CBFC) has claimed its first casualty with the Amitabh Bachchan-starrer 'Shamitabh' undergoing several cuts for using expletives.
 A source says, "Some dialogues were peppered with abusive words such as m*******d and b*******d.
 So, the board's examining committee has asked the makers to replace them with other words before issuing them a U/A certificate for the film."